For most businesses, both small and large, there’s a sense of uncertainty in the UK right now.

 Likewise, HSBC, Lloyds and Natwest have confirmed plans for emergency loans and overdrafts to minimise the financial pressure on the small business community.

 Business in the Community is the oldest and largest business-led membership organisation dedicated to responsible business – with the intention to create a skilled, inclusive workforce today and for the future.
+About Business in the Community.

 Self-employment Income Support Scheme